 Placement of BNS graduates

 The ability of the BNS program to prepare students for higher degree granting programs in graduate or medical school and/or to qualify graduates for employment in a variety of fields from clinical and basic research laboratories and clinics to research assistant positions in a number of biotechnology fields is evident by the quantity and quality of placements of BNS graduates.
-Over the past 5 years, BNS graduates have gone on to attend medical school at such prestigious institutions as Yale, Stanford and Columbia Universities.
+BNS graduates have gone on to attend medical school at such prestigious institutions as Yale, Stanford and Columbia Universities.
 Equally impressive are the universities that BNS graduates attend for graduate education and training, including Stanford, Harvard, Boston College, The University of California, San Diego, and the University of South Florida.
-In addition to attending institutes of higher education, BNS graduates find employment in research laboratories in top biotechnology firms including Genzyme, Biomedical Research Models, and the Forsythe Institute and in academic university laboratories at Brigham and Women’s Hospital, Children’s Hospital, New England Medical Center, and the University of Massachusetts Medical Center.
-Other BNS students choose to pursue careers centered on educational outreach and find employment in such organizations as Teach for America and Americore.
+In addition to attending institutes of higher education, BNS graduates find employment in research laboratories in top biotechnology firms including Genzyme, Biomedical Research Models, and the Forsythe Institute and in academic university laboratories at Brigham and Women’s Hospital, Boston Children’s Hospital, New England Medical Center, and the University of Massachusetts Medical Center.
+Other BNS students choose to pursue careers centered on educational outreach and find employment in such organizations as Teach for America.